Silver Bulletin #1

 #MARKETS

-Everything went on a tear on Wednesday night (thank you Biden, I think)
+Everything went on a tear on Wednesday night (thank you, Biden, I think).

-These are already billion dollar companies.
+These are already billion-dollar companies.
 To see them grow at these rates is unprecedented.
 It really feels like it’s tech’s moment right now.

 #VEBLEN STOCKS

-Packy McCormick of Not Boring recently speculated that stocks are being treated as Veblen goods — where demand increases with price (like luxury goods).
+Packy McCormick of Not Boring recently speculated that stocks are being treated as Veblen goods โ where demand increases with price (like luxury goods).

-COVID-19 hasn’t impacted most white collar workers.
-If anything, most knowledge based businesses (including ours) are up YOY.
+COVID-19 hasn’t impacted most white-collar workers.
+If anything, most knowledge-based businesses (including ours) are up YOY.

-With no travel or dining to spend money on, these white collar workers are saving more than ever.
+With no travel or dining to spend money on, these white-collar workers are saving more than ever.
 With savings interest rates at rock bottom, perhaps they’re feeling flush and starting to speculate in stocks a lot more.

 Regardless of whether this hypothesis holds true, I’m confident Modern Monetary Theory (MMT) is going to send all asset classes higher and higher.
 MMT doesn’t make any sense to me.
 Surely it’s a giant house of cards.
 But hey, so is the US dollar.
 To get returns, we gotta ride the dragon and hope we don’t get burnt.

-Running a portfolio of small businesses just seems like a much more fun, and less stressful way to grow wealth.
+Running a portfolio of small businesses just seems like a much more fun and less stressful way to grow wealth.
 Ultimately, money is nothing more than an enabler.
 It shouldn’t be sapping us of our zest for life.

 #TECH

-Eightfold raised 125M at 1B valuation
+Eightfold raised $125M at a $1B valuation

 Definitely going to be watching this company very closely.